norman-kong/COMP-206/README.md

+A1: Familiarization of Linux.
+- 1. Recreate a given folder structure and demonstrate basic bash commands.
+- 2.
+A2:
+A3:
+A4:
+A5:
+A6:

 This repository contains my assignments and labs for the course COMP 206 (Introduction to Software Systems) at McGill University (F2020).
 PDFs for the assignments, my final exam submission and the labs are not posted as requested by the professor.

 Notes for myself: